Haptic Technology & ADAS Collaboratively Making Driving Safe

 Key manufacturers in the Haptics and ADAS space are developing realistic touch haptics and finer surface feedback sensors.
 This includes ADAS and haptic products, devices, and User Interfaces (UI).

-3d Systems Corporation: It is an international organization that produces haptic device (s), like the Touch™, for OEMs for collision detection, compact force feedback, and position sensing.
+3d Systems Corporation: It is an international organization that produces haptic device (s), like the Touch™, for OEMs to detect collisions, provide compact force feedback, and sense position

 Immersion Corporation: It is a U.S.-based company that delivers quality haptic experiences for developing fantastic products.
 Their broad range of solutions includes tools and software for device developers, haptic hardware businesses, and designers.

-Denso Japan: The company has an advanced safety system- Global Safety Package 3- that connects their ADAS products to HMI.
+Denso Japan: The company has an advanced safety system, Global Safety Package 3, that connects its ADAS products to the HMI

-Magna International (U.S.): It has advanced thermal sensing, Reverse Autonomous Emergency Braking (R-AEB), and mirror-integrated driver occupant monitoring systems.
-The company makes a range of sensors like radar belts, cabin sensors, imaging radar systems, and exterior 77GHz radars.
-ClearView™ Interior Mirror, ClearView™ Hybrid outside mirror, and ClearView™ camera wing aim at providing path-breaking driver safety, experience, and convenience.
+Magna International (U.S.): It has advanced thermal sensing, Reverse Autonomous Emergency Brake (R-AEB), and mirror-integrated driver occupant monitoring systems.
+The company makes a range of sensors, such as radar belts, cabin sensors, imaging radar systems, and exterior 77GHz radars.
+ClearView™ Interior Mirror, ClearView™ Hybrid outside mirror, and ClearView™ camera wing aim to provide path-breaking driver safety, experience, and convenience.

 Other Happenings in High-End Automobiles